brayans22/brayans22/README.md

 ## About me 🕵️‍♂️
 > I am a Portuguese student enrolled in the 42 Barcelona Cursus.
 Concurrently,
 > I am undergoing the transfer procedures to continue my previous studies in
-> Computer Science from the University of Buenos Aires (UBA) at the University
-> of Barcelona (UB).
-My academic journey reflects a pronounced acumen for critical
+> Computer Science from the University of Buenos Aires (UBA) at the U. My academic journey reflects a pronounced acumen for critical
 > analysis, comprehensive reading, articulate writing, and accelerated learning.

 > A steadfast advocate of collaborative efforts, I exemplify commitment by investing